rcd-dpeng/skillBuildingSheet5/Initialization/OSInstallation.md

 ## RaspberryPi OS Installation w/ Kivy Instructions:

-1. Download KivyPi 0.9B from http://kivypie.mitako.eu/kivy-download.html (NOT version 1.0)
+1. Obtain a Raspbian Kivy image from Ken or download it from INSERT_LINK_HERE.
-2. Flash .zip image to SD card using Etcher: https://etcher.io/ or another SD Card flash software.
+2. Flash .img image to SD card using Etcher: https://etcher.io/ or another SD Card flash software.
 Make sure your SD card is at least 8gb.
-3. Login with default username and password (username: sysop password: posys)
+3. Login with username and password (username: pi password: dpea7266!)
 4. Make sure an ethernet cable is plugged in or follow steps to connect to wifi.
 Wifi Instructions
 4a.
 Set wifi credentials - `sudo pipaos-setwifi DPEA greatacademy`